NathanCustom Tailors

 Brand margin / profit 20-30% $120 - $180

 Read that carefully.
-The fabric and labor -- the parts that actually make your suit -- account for roughly 25-30% of what you pay.
+The fabric and labor -- the parts that actually make your suit -- account for only about a quarter of what you pay.
 The rest is overhead, marketing, and margin.
-Standard retail markup in the fashion industry runs 2.2x to 2.5x on wholesale cost, and some conventional retailers mark up as high as 8x the manufacturing cost.
+That is not a Nathan Tailors talking point; it is how the apparel industry itself prices.
+Standard fashion retail markup runs 2.2x to 2.5x on wholesale (keystone-plus), and total cost-to-retail markup runs 4x to 6x, which means manufacturing COGS is typically only ~17-25% of the final retail price.2

 Nathan Tailors ($199 suit, wool cashmere blend)